-The goal of this course is to help you understand the key events and figures of the 20th century with the aim of giving you insights and tools to understand the 21st century world you live in today.
-There will be an opportunity for an independent study on a historical or current topic.
+This course looks at world history in the 20th Century, with a particular focus on events after the start Cold War in 1945.
+The goal of this course is to help you understand the key events and themes of the 20th and 21st centuries with the aim of providing you the insights and tools to understand the world we live in today, and where we may be going in the future.